metaory/mxflow-cli/README.md

 mxflow --setup-completion
 ```

-> make sure to run this command **once**, in case you have ran this multiple times, you can run the `mxflow --clean-completion` to clean.
+> make sure to run this command **once**, in case you have ran this command more than once, you can run the `mxflow --clean-completion` to clean.

 # Usage